AftabHussain/aftabhussain.github.io/Teaching.md

 The **course teaches** object-oriented design principles, applying design patterns in software development, unit testing, evaluation of software systems, and software engineering tools that improve developer productivity.
-As a TA, I previously worked for this course in **Spring & Fall 2021** with Prof.
+As an Instructional Assistant, I worked for this course in **Spring & Fall 2021** with Prof.
-Jehan-François Pâris, and am currently working for this course with Prof. Carlos Rincon in **Spring 2022**.
+Jehan-François Pâris, and in **Spring & Fall 2022** with Prof. Carlos Rincon.

 [**Course page (Spring 2021)**](http://www2.cs.uh.edu/~paris/3360/resources.html)